Sterilizing canning jars is vital for successful canning. Just getting started in canning? Here’s some tips to help you out.

-Many people are afraid to start canning because they hear all sorts of horror stories about exploding pressure cookers (something I’ll address in a future post), or they find the idea of sterilizing things to be intimidating.
+Many people are afraid to start canning because they hear all sorts of horror stories about exploding pressure cookers (something I’ll address in a future post) or they find the idea of sterilizing things to be intimidating.

 But, when I heard the sound of the jar lids’ “ping!” as they sealed shut, I was hooked.
-There’s nothing like homemade jellies and jams, fruits and vegetables.
-And nothing more comforting that seeing shelves lined with all of your garden harvest there for your family to enjoy all year.
+There’s nothing like homemade jellies, jams, fruits, and vegetables.
+And there’s nothing more comforting that seeing shelves lined with all of your garden harvest there for your family to enjoy all year.

-The first thing you need to know when getting started canning, is how to prepare your equipment for the process.
+The first thing you need to know when getting started canning is how to prepare your equipment for the process.

 It should go without saying, that they first thing you need to do is wash all of your jars.
-You can do this by hand with hot water and dish soap, or you can run them through the dishwasher.
+You can do this by hand with hot water and dish soap or you can run them through the dishwasher.

 While you wash your jars, look over them very carefully.
-Run your fingers around the edge of the opening, looking for flaws, cracks or chips.
+Run your fingers around the edge of the opening looking for flaws, cracks, or chips.
 If your jar is damaged or defective, do not use it for canning.
 The lid will not properly seal and the food inside can be lost.

 If you have jars that you are reusing and they have any hard water residue built up, soak them in a solution of 1 gallon of water : 1 cup standard white vinegar.
 Make as much as you need to cover all of your jars.
-Soak them for several hours, and then the film should come right off with washing.
+Soak them for several hours and then the film should come right off with washing.

-Tip: To prevent hard water build-up on your canning jars, add two tablespoons of standard distilled white vinegar to the processing water when canning.
+To prevent hard water build-up on your canning jars, add two tablespoons of standard distilled white vinegar to the processing water when canning.

-Secondly, wash all of the equipment that you are going to use, particularly if it will come into contact with the food being preserved.
+Wash all of the equipment that you are going to use, particularly if it will come into contact with the food being preserved.
 I do this every time I pull out my canning equipment, even though it was washed before it was put away.

-Sterilizing the Jars
+Sterilizing the Canning Jars

 - Place your jar rack in the hot water bath canner.
 Position the jars you will be using in the rack.